JVMartin/bash-here/README.md

 Ubuntu Bash Here for Windows 10
 ===============================
-Add "Bash Here" to right click menus in Windows 10, to open a bash prompt in the current directory:
+Add "Ubuntu Bash Here" to right click menus in Windows 10, to open a bash prompt in the current directory:

 ![Screenshot](/ss.png?raw=true)